openpracticelibrary/openpracticelibrary/content/practice/lean-coffee.md

 ## Why use it?

-* Surfaces topics that the participants want to discuss
+* Allows participants to discuss about topics they want
-* Helps create more value out the of conversation since it's participant-run
+* Builds engagement and helps create more value out the of conversation since it's participant-run
-* For meetings with a specific focus, add scope to the discussion topics
+* For meetings with a specific focus, agree on the scope of the discussion topics with participants

 ## Materials Needed